laubsterboy/national-weather-service-alerts/readme.txt

 plugin expects Atom feeds that use the Common Alerting Protocol (CAP) format so in theory any CAP feed could be used.*

+**Features**
+* Shortcode
+* Widget
+* Clean html5 markup
+* CSS classes that make it easy to override default styles
+* Developer API (filters)

 == Installation ==

 1. Go to Plugins > Add New in the admin area, and search for National Weather Service Alerts.
 1. Click install.
-1. Once installed, just activate and you're done.
+1. Once installed, activate and you're done.

-**Note that the first time the plugin is activated the database tables used for location searching are built and this process can take up to a minute to complete, so please be patient**
+**Note that the first time the plugin is activated the database tables used for location searching are built and this process can take up to a minute to complete, so please be patient.
+These tables are deleted from the database when the plugin is deactivatd and deleted from the WordPress admin Plugins area.**

 Once the plugin is installed and activated you can easily add weather alerts to your website by using the included NWS Alert widget or by using the [nws_alert] shortcode.
 The plugin adds a "National Weather Service Alerts" button to the WordPress editor that can be used to build properly formatted nws_alert shortcodes.

 == Frequently Asked Questions ==

 = I'm only seeing the following message: The specified location could not be found.
 Try specifying a county and state instead. =
 The plugin is letting your know that there was an error when attempting to retrieve additional location information about the specified location.
 Check for spelling errors in the city or county name.
 On rare occasion the locations database table may not include the specified city and is thus unable to retrieve additional information necessary